On elementary integrability of rational vector fields: Darboux vs. exceptional cases

 \section{Darboux vs. exceptional cases}

-From now on we assume that $L=\widetilde L$ itself is algebraic over $K$, and minimal.
-More is known about the nature of the first integrals, and about the extension fields of $K$ in the statement of Theorem \ref{algaddendum}.
-In fact, the proof of Theorem 2(a) in \cite{CLPW}, although written for the setting with dimension two, carries over directly to show that vector fields admitting a relation \eqref{elemrel} are frequently Darboux integrable.
-In precise terms: \begin{proposition} Let $L$ be a finite algebraic extension of $K$, and let $v\in L$, $u_1,\ldots,u_m\in L^*$ and $c_1,\ldots,c_m\in \mathbb C$ such that
+From here on we assume that $L$ is algebraic over $K$, and minimal.
+The proof of Theorem 2(a) in \cite{CLPW}, although written for the setting with dimension two, carries over directly to show that vector fields admitting a relation \eqref{elemrel} are frequently Darboux integrable.
+In precise terms: \begin{proposition} Let $L$ be a finite algebraic extension of $K$, and let $v\in L$, $u_1,\ldots,u_m\in L^*$ and $c_1,\ldots,c_m\in \mathbb C$ such that \eqref{elemrel} holds.
+Then, whenever $v$ has non-constant trace, or some $u_i$ has non-constant norm, there exist $\widehat v\in K$ and $\widehat u_1,\ldots, \widehat u_{\widehat m} \in K^*$ so that